Arizona’s Kyrsten Sinema again pivotal as U.S. Senate Democrats scramble for 50 votes - NewsBreak

 She was at the center of negotiations in drafting the $1.2 trillion bipartisan infrastructure bill that became law last year — and stood next to the president at the White House when a final deal was announced.
 And she was one of two holdouts on a larger version of a Democrats-only spending bill.

-But when West Virginia’s Joe Manchin III, the other Democratic senator to withhold support for an earlier package, negotiated the current package directly with Majority Leader Chuck Schumer, the focus on Sinema as the only major Democratic obstacle intensified.
+But when West Virginia’s Joe Manchin III, the other Democratic senator to withhold support for an earlier package, negotiated the current package directly with Schumer, the focus on Sinema as the only major Democratic obstacle intensified.

 Tax provisions

-Some news reports this week have indicated Sinema has a particular objection to tax provisions of the bill.
+Some news reports this week had indicated Sinema had a particular objection to tax provisions of the bill.

-She reportedly is working to cut a provision that would raise the tax rate for carried interest, part of the compensation of private equity and hedge-fund managers and executives.
-According to Payscale, the average hedge fund manager base salary is $145,437 a year.
+She reportedly was working to cut the provision that would raise the tax rate for carried interest, part of the compensation of private-equity and hedge-fund managers and executives.
+According to Payscale, the average hedge fund manager salary is $145,437 a year.

-Asked about Sinema’s position on one of the tax provisions, spokeswoman Hannah Hurley sent a 2021 Arizona Republic story to explain the senator’s position on taxes more broadly.
+Asked about Sinema’s position on one of the tax provisions, spokeswoman Hannah Hurley earlier Thursday sent a 2021 Arizona Republic story to explain the senator’s position on taxes more broadly.

 Hurley did not respond to further questions.